-I so love being in IT in present time.
+I so love being in IT at the present time.
 What a difference in tools and technology compared to 10 years ago.
 One of the major changes happened in Backup technology.
-We have witnessed a fall of one of the major vendors that relied on old technology.
-One of the changes is also quality of the backup software which improved so much with the new vendors.
-What is also a significant change is that once storage specific technology called replication became a commodity as more and more backup vendors added the technology to their backup offerings.
+We have witnessed the fall of one of the major vendors that relied on old technology.
+One of the changes is also the quality of the backup software which improved so much with the new vendors.
+What is also a significant change is that storage-specific technology called replication became a commodity as more and more backup vendors added the technology to their backup offerings.

 Replication is not backup.
-Definition of replication is simple.
+The definition of replication is simple.
 Data replication: if the same data is stored on multiple storage devices.
 The replication itself should be transparent to an external user.
 Also, in a failure scenario, a failover of replicas is hidden as much as possible.

 Top 5 VM Replication solutions